sybrew/the-seo-framework/readme.txt

 * **This maintenance release completely drops support for PHP 5.2**.
 So, if you're using PHP 5.2, from this version on you can no longer run The SEO Framework.
 * PHP 5.2 is a practicality and convinience hindrance for developers and is also source for bugs.
 Sometimes, we have to split otherwise simple code over multiple lines just to support it.
 * WordPress is about to drop support for PHP 5.2 as well in the near future.
 See proposed [trac ticket 36335](https://core.trac.wordpress.org/ticket/36335).
 * Inform your host to keep updated!
 Read more about informing your host [here](https://wordpress.org/about/requirements/).
+If they decline, I'd urge you to switch hosts for your website's sake.

 ***This update drops support for WordPress 4.3.x, the minimum required version for The SEO Framework now is WordPress 4.4.***

 **Summarized:**

-* This major maintenance release not only fixes various bugs, but also introduces new options for you to fiddle with.
+* This major release not only fixes various bugs, but also introduces new options for you to fiddle with.
 * You're now able to adjust General Settings easily!
 These settings include options to adjust the cache, (re)move the SEO Bar, and set a Canonical Scheme.
 * Google's Knowledge Graph has been transformed into something much bigger last year, so the related settings now fall under a new name: "Authorized Presence".
+* You can now more granularly control your website's social images.
+With this much asked for feature, you're now really in control.

+**New enhancements overview:**
 /
-* TODO You can now more granularly control your website's social images.
-Enjoy!
+* TODO

 **SEO tip of the Update:**